-At the conclusion of the study, a total of 96 Labrador Retrievers, analyzed within two experiments, were given 250 milligrams (mg) of L-carnitine once daily, for up to 14 weeks.
+A total of 96 Labrador Retrievers, analyzed within two experiments, were given 250 milligrams (mg) of L-carnitine once daily, for up to 14 weeks.
 L-carnitine with exercise showed significantly improved activity, body composition and recovery biomarkers.
 The dogs that were supplemented with L-carnitine were significantly more active than the control group during sprint (p=0.052) and endurance (p=0.0001) runs as measured via accelerometer collars.

 Additionally, they gained 0.74 kg in total body weight upon conclusion of the study, while the control group lost 0.12 kg (p=0.0006).
 The increase in body weight was driven by an increase in lean mass.
 L-carnitine supplemented dogs gained 0.68 kg lean mass versus the control group, which lost 0.41 kg lean mass in average (p<0.0001) although they had a comparable caloric intake.

 Additionally, the L-Carnitine group had a significantly lower creatine kinase level, a marker of muscle damage (p=0.003).
 Plasma myoglobin was also significantly lower in the L-carnitine group versus control, at both 1 hour after run (p=0.0157) and 24 hours post-run (p=0.0189).
 Oxidative stress was also improved, as evidenced by a significant decrease in thiobarbituric acid reactive substances (TBARS), and a significant increase in total antioxidant capacity (TAC) (p=0.0013 and p=0.0496, respectively).